usnistgov/ARIAC/docs/competition/challenges.rst

 The robot malfunction challenge is specified with the field ``robot_malfunction`` as a subfield of ``challenges`` in the trial configuration file.
 The relevant fields for this agility challenge are listed below.
   * ``duration``: The duration of the robot malfunction in seconds.
   * ``robots_to_disable``: A list of robots that malfunction.
 It can be either ``'floor_robot'`` or ``'ceiling_robot'`` or both.
-  * :ref:`target to conditions` that can trigger the robot malfunction.
+  * :ref:`CONDITIONS` that can trigger the robot malfunction.

 Robot malfunctions can occur multiple times in the same trial. :numref:`robot-malfunction-yaml` shows a robot malfunction challenge occurring 4 times under different conditions in the same trial.